volopasse/Ramblings-of-a-hackintosher/Experiment.md

 - Install Shiki.kext, NvidiaGraphicsFixup.kext, IntelGraphicsFixup.kext, Lilu.kext
 - Add `shikigva=60`, boot arg into config.plist
 - Add some [ACPI hotpatch](https://github.com/piiiggg/Ramblings-of-a-hackintosher-High-Sierra/blob/master/Tips.md#how-to-know-if-you-need-to-hot-patch-dsdt): `HECI -> IMEI`, `GFX0 -> IGPU`
-- Enable Inject Intel and add ig-platform-id of your iGPU to config.plist - Graphics
+- Enable Inject Intel and add [ig-platform-id](ig-platform-id.md) to config.plist - Graphics
+- Add `-disablegfxfirmware` if you using Skylake or up
 - Enable Integrated Graphics (a.k.a. iGPU), iGPU Multi-Monitor and set DVMT to 128M in BIOS/UEFI settings

 After that, to check your hardware encoding working or not.
 [Download this](Stuff/VDADecoderChecker.zip) and run, if you seeing something like this